graphile/worker/website/docs/tasks.md

 **Experimental**

-This is a Node `AbortSignal` that will be triggered when the job should exit early.
+This is a `AbortSignal` that will be triggered when the job should exit early.
 It is used, for example, for a graceful shutdown request. `AbortSignal`s can be passed to a number of asynchronous Node.js methods like [`http.request()`](https://nodejs.org/api/http.html#httprequesturl-options-callback).

 ### `helpers.addJob()`